 Behavioral health integration: Where can it make a real impact?

-Behavioral health integration offers healthcare leaders hope at a critical time: ninety percent of U.S. adults believe the nation is experiencing a mental health crisis .
-Forward-thinking leaders are addressing the challenge by integrating behavioral health in three key areas.
+Behavioral health integration offers healthcare leaders hope at a critical time: 23.1% of adults and 49.5% of adolescents in the U.S. are facing mental health challenges, and the national crisis number, 988, has received 16.5 million contacts since its launch in July 2022.
+Forward-thinking leaders are addressing the challenge by integrating behavioral health in three areas.

-Behavioral health, which comprises mental health and substance use disorders (SUD), has long been a burning issue in the U.S. Before COVID-19, several key behavioral health indicators — suicide deaths, fatal overdoses, and levels of burnout among behavioral health clinicians — were heading in the right direction.
-The pandemic reversed these encouraging trends, and we're now witnessing upticks in depression, anxiety, and acute mental health episodes.
+Behavioral health, which comprises mental health and substance use disorders (SUD), has long been a challenge in the U.S. Before COVID-19, several key behavioral health indicators — suicides, fatal overdoses, and levels of burnout among behavioral health clinicians — were heading in the right direction.
+The pandemic reversed these encouraging trends, and we're now witnessing upticks in depression, anxiety, and acute mental health episodes .

 Pharmacy is an often overlooked but increasingly important area of behavioral health integration.
 Many people with a mental health condition or SUD also have chronic medical conditions, such as diabetes, that require medication.
 This offers pharmacists — and pharmacy benefits managers — a unique opportunity to close gaps in care and help patients manage their health holistically.
 Pharmacy benefits managers that integrate behavioral health benefits with medical and pharmacy benefits enable personalized, whole-person care .
 Blending these benefits can lower costs and produce better clinical outcomes by improving medication adherence and the member experience.

-This whole-health approach requires reimagining the role of pharmacists.
+This whole-health approach requires thinking differently about the role of pharmacists.
 Though they have not historically had a leading role in behavioral health, pharmacists and pharmacy technicians are essential to whole health and have become critical first responders in addressing mental health and SUD.

-When pharmacists and pharmacy technicians have access to holistic patient data, they can engage members in deeper conversations about their medical, physical, and mental health needs.
+When pharmacists and pharmacy technicians have access to holistic patient data, they can engage members in deeper conversations about their physical and behavioral health needs.
 If the member raises a mental health concern, the pharmacist can connect the patient to a behavioral health case manager at the health plan.
 A routine medication review becomes an opportunity to close gaps in care and improve care coordination.

 Combining whole-health data with predictive analytics